makersacademy/chitter-challenge/README.md

 View
 -----
-The view is where I put the least amount of time into, beautifying the website with some CSS would definitely go a long way.
+The view is where I put the least amount of time into, beautifying the website with more than just some basic `Bulma` classes would definitely go a long way.
 However I chose to focus on the functionality.

 - `index.erb` presents a list of messages with user information and a timestamp.
   - Buttons also allow a user to sign in, sign out and sign up.